 All right, let’s just get this out there from the get-go – men can be really hard to shop for.
 I know this…because I am one and have been told this for my entire life.
-Unless your man happens to have a particular hobby that allows for ongoing, affordable (this is rare) expansion…chances are you’ve struggled with what to get them on significant days like this.
+Unless your man happens to have a particular hobby that allows for ongoing, affordable (this is rare) expansion like browsing through and playing the best game apps to win real money 2022… chances are you’ve struggled with what to get them on significant days like this.

 So to ease the pain a bit….here are 9 simple gifts that men typically like, one of which is almost certainly suited for your favorite suitor.
 Let’s dive in. (product links are in bold if you want to see more)

 There’s something hard-wired into the soul of the male of the species that loves to mark its territory.
 Mercifully, we’ve evolved as a society past doing so physically, but there’s still something deeply satisfying about having our name stamped on things we own.
 That’s why Monogramming is the gift giver’s best friend.
 Just slap his initials on anything and he’s probably gonna keep it forever.